 Marine Fisheries - aquaculture, mariculture

 Maritime Administration - international trade, port operations.
-MARA is also offered as a 3+2 program, allowing the student to earn his bachelors and masters degree in 5 years.
+MARA is also offered as a 3+2 program, allowing the student to earn his bachelors and masters of maritime administration and logistics degree in 5 years.

 Maritime Studies - liberal arts, nautical archaeology and anthropology